 What will happen before I have the surgery?

-Generally, a week or two before surgery, your doctor will let you know if there are any medications you should stop taking before the surgery, and test your eyes to see what replacement lens could give you the best visual outcome.
+Generally, a week or two before surgery, your surgeon will let you know if there are any medications you should stop taking before the surgery, and test your eyes to see what replacement lens could give you the best visual outcome.

 If you have another condition that also affects how well you see, like astigmatism (where your cornea is shaped differently and causes blurred vision) or presbyopia (not being able to see close up), your surgeon may discuss a replacement lens that could treat both during your cataract surgery.
-Talk to your doctor about the best options to free yourself from your cataracts, as well as your glasses.
+Talk to your eye care provider about the best options to free yourself from your cataracts, as well as your glasses.

 It’s important to note that, while your health insurance typically covers the cost of conventional surgery and a standard monofocal lens, some out-of-pocket expenses are associated with advanced-technology lenses, like an astigmatism-correcting lens or a multifocal lens.
 Make sure you ask your surgeon if they offer payment plans so that you can make a one-time investment to achieve better vision.

 What are cataract surgery costs?

 The cost of cataract surgery depends on a lot of different things, including: